 Hullo, readers and darling Fannibals!
-If you’re interested in reading a food-adjacent piece about NBC’s Hannibal, in which there is food, feminism, and thinly veiled cannibal jokes, I wrote a guest post for Comparative Geeks introducing the show, which I’ve also posted here in full.
+If you’re interested in reading a food-adjacent piece about NBC’s Hannibal, in which there is food, feminism, and thinly veiled cannibal jokes, I wrote a guest post another (now defunct) blog introducing the show, which I’ve also posted here in full.
 (This was written during the airing of Season 2.)

 Warning: spoilers will be very mild and images will be safe for work, but there’s some discussion of gore, violence, and sexual harassment.